asimons04/tesseract/README.md

 1. [ ] Add support embedding Vevo videos

 ## Self-hosting
-Tesseract is designed to be self hosted.
-There are currently no public instances available, but that may change in the future.
+Tesseract is designed to be self hosted, but there is a pubic instance available at https://tesseract.dubvee.org

 ### Notes